11 Water

 Figure 11.28: Map of Lake Bonneville, showing the outline of the Bonneville shoreline, the highest level of the lake.

-Lake Bonneville was a large, that occupied the western half of Utah and parts of eastern Nevada from about 30,000 to 12,000 years ago.
+Lake Bonneville was a large, pluvial lake that occupied the western half of Utah and parts of eastern Nevada from about 30,000 to 12,000 years ago.
 The lake filled to a maximum elevation as great as approximately 5100 feet above mean sea level, filling the basins, leaving the mountains exposed, many as islands.
-The presence of the lake allowed for of both fine grained lake mud and silt and coarse gravels from the mountains.
-Variations in lake level were controlled by regional and a catastrophic failure of Lake Bonneville’s main outlet, Red Rock Pass.
-During extended of time in which the lake level remained stable, wave-cut were produced that can be seen today on the flanks of many mountains in the region.
+The presence of the lake allowed for deposition of both fine grained lake mud and silt and coarse gravels from the mountains.
+Variations in lake level were controlled by regional climate and a catastrophic failure of Lake Bonneville’s main outlet, Red Rock Pass.
+During extended periods of time in which the lake level remained stable, wave-cut terraces were produced that can be seen today on the flanks of many mountains in the region.
 Significant deltas formed at the mouths of major canyons in Salt Lake, Cache, and other Utah valleys.
-The Great Salt Lake is the remnant of Lake Bonneville and cities have built up on these deposits.
+The Great Salt Lake is the remnant of Lake Bonneville and cities have built up on these delta deposits.

 Figure 11.29: Deltaic deposits of Lake Bonneville near Logan, Utah; wave cut terraces can be seen on the mountain slope.